OmniDB/doc/src/en/13_writing_and_debugging_plpgsql_functions.md

 within OmniDB, it is a recent feature that allows you to also *debug* your own functions.

-OmniDB 2.3.0 introduces this great feature: a debugger for PL/pgSQL functions.
+OmniDB 2.3.0 introduced this great feature: a debugger for PL/pgSQL functions.
 It was implemented by scratch and takes advantage of hooks, an extensibility in PostgreSQL’s source code that allows us to perform custom actions when specific events are triggered in the database.
 For the debugger we use hooks that are